Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 “Aomi is really being swept away.”

-When morning comes, and the storm subsides, will I even be able to ask the French boat to pull Aomi off the rocks?
+When morning comes, and the storm subsides, will I be able to ask the French boat to pull Aomi off the rocks?

 Aomi’s engine, which I’ve maintained, overhauled, and inspected—pouring my heart into every step—shouldn’t fail.
 It can’t fail.